 Image Courtesy of The Neon Museum

-This place outlines the fascinating story of America’s nuclear weapon program and the cold war.
+This place outlines the fascinating story of America’s nuclear weapon program and the Cold War.
 You can find a lot of exciting things about tradition.
+This is a really popular tourist destination.

 Nostalgia Street Rods Museum

 If you love classic cars or want to experience authentic Vegas vintage, visit the Nostalgic Street Rods Museum.
 Recently voted as the 2018 Best of Las Vegas top attraction, this museum is a lifelong labor of love for the family who runs it.
-Get up close to a vast collection of one-of-a-kind autos from 1910 to 1965, as well as an amazing collection of memorabilia.
-Choose to upgrade to a VIP tour for a personalized experience with a classic car expert.
+Get up close to a vast collection of one-of-a-kind autos from 1910 to 1965 and a fantastic memorabilia collection.
+Upgrade to a VIP tour for a personalized experience with a classic car expert.
+Book here: Nostalgia Street Rods Museum Ticket and Optional VIP Tour.

 Lost City Museum

-Formerly known as Boulder Dam Park Museum.
-The museum kept the remains of Native American cultures so that the young kids get to know about their elders’ cultures.
+They were formerly known as Boulder Dam Park Museum.
+The museum kept the remains of Native American cultures so the young kids learn about their elders’ cultures.
 The museum offers a reconstructed Puebloan house site that is open to visitors.

 Goldwell Open Air Museum – Albert Szukalski’s Last Supper